ajmcmiddlin/appetite-for-dysfunction/transcript.md

 Writing these instances by hand would be cumbersome, so thankfully the `dependent-sum-template` package provides some template Haskell to produce them for us.
 The generated `GEq` instance does what you'd expect and returns equal only when the two constructors are the same.
-The `GCompare` instance is also unremarkable in that it simply declares keys to be in the order specified.
+The `GCompare` instance is also unremarkable in that it simply declares keys to be in the order they appear in the data type definition.

 ```haskell
 deriveGEq ''PostKey